Rudolfisky/A.L.N.D./README.md

 # Concept
 We are making a machine that can automatically. shoot nuts over a distance into the users mouth.
-We plan to make a a canon shaped deviuce fited with an autmatic nut feeding system.
+We plan to make a a canon shaped device fitted with an automatic nut feeding system.
-The ALND will be able to detect a face, detect an open mouth, meausure the distance, and shoot a singular nut right on target.
+The ALND will be able to detect a face, detect an open mouth, measure the distance, and shoot a singular nut right on target.

+# Requirements

+# Must

+# Should

+# Could

+# won't

 # Duo project components
 Considering we only have 5 weeks (when writing this document) we are unlikely going to create a face tracking nut canon. but no fear, we will work on the most crucial components, such as:
-- A barel capable of holding nuts and nut loading capability.
+- A barrel capable of holding nuts and nut loading capability.
-- A spring mechanism capable of launching nuts out of the barel.
+- A spring mechanism capable of launching nuts out of the barrel.
 - A detection mechanism for activating shooting mechanism.
-- A mechanism for automatically loading nuts into the barel.
+- A mechanism for automatically loading nuts into the barrel.
-- A aiming mechanism for aiming the barel.
+- A aiming mechanism for aiming the barrel.

 ## Lo-Fi
-The Lo-Fi fase will include some testing  regarding user interaction.
+The Lo-Fi faze will include some testing  regarding user interaction.
 We need to figure out whether a button for firing the nuts or open mouth detection is better.

 ## Mid-Fi
 The Mid-Fi prototypes will mostly be used in order to combine new POC's together into the final project

 ## Hi-Fi
-The Highfigh aspact of this project will include some visual upgrades to make it look more like an actual product.
+The Hi-Fi aspect of this project will include some visual upgrades to make it look more like an actual product.
 We are also planning on presenting it in the style of a Telsell product.
 That being said, we're also focusing on making the components work well together.